Career Timeline of Taylor Swift: Major Achievements and Milestones

 2018: Donation to RAINN

-In 2018, Taylor Swift donated to the Rape, Abuse & Incest National Network in honor of Sexual Assault Awareness and Prevention Month.
+In 2018, Taylor Swift donated to the Rape, Abuse & Incest National Network (RAINN) in honor of Sexual Assault Awareness and Prevention Month.

-2018: Awards and Reputation Stadium Tour
+2018: Reputation Stadium Tour and American Music Awards

 2018: Signing with Republic Records

-August 23, 2019: Release of Lover Album
+August 23, 2019: Release of "Lover" album

-2019: Highest-Paid Musician
+2019: World's Highest-Paid Musician

 In 2019, Forbes listed Taylor Swift as the world's highest-paid musician.